shakfu/py-js/source/projects/mamba/README.md

 # The Mamba Experiment

-This project is an experimental attempt to modularize the python object and make it re-usable so that it can be easily nested inside another external.
+This project is an experimental attempt to modularize the python interpreter for Max and make it re-usable so that it can be easily nested inside another external.

 The objective to make this simple and easy to do by including a single header file so that the max external can provide general or specialized python 'services'.

 The project is implemented in the header file `py.h`.

-The name is of this header is likely to change to differentiate it from the `py` object and its header.
+The name of this header is likely to change to differentiate it from the `py` object and its header.

 Other names could be `mpy.h` or `mamba.h`